AndyG-u3d/Unity-ProfilerSearch/.github/README.md

 ## Known Issues

 - Will not work in Unity versions prior to 2021.1.
-Support for 2019.4 & 2020 is on the todo list.
+Support for 2019.4 & 2020 is no longer planned.
 - Searching through large captures can take a couple of seconds in the worst cases.
 - Search text does not persist following a script reload.